sputnik42/autology/docs/reports/project.md

   # Identifier used to reference an organization that is responsible for this project.
 OPTIONAL
   organization: some_org_id

   # Identifier used to reference customer information for this project.
-OPTIONAL
+OPTIONAL Can also be a
+  # customer definition, see Customer Data Model.
   customer: some_customer_id

   # NOTE:
   # The following fields are maintained by the reporting framework and should not be used for storing user-defined data